Dilapidation Reports/ Property Condition Surveys

 When you are carrying out construction or building work in close proximity to other properties, there is the chance that issues might arise, such as cracking, leaking or deterioration in the adjoining properties.
 This could be due to vibration from heavy equipment or excavation work for example.

-To protect yourself against possible disputes or claims from your neighbours, you should consider an Existing Conditions inspection – also known as a Dilapidation Report.
-In this building inspection, the condition of each of the adjoining properties is documented before you begin the building works.
+To protect yourself against possible disputes or claims from your neighbours, you should consider a Property Condition Survey – also known as a Dilapidation Report.

-Councils may also request a survey covering areas beyond the building site, such as footpaths, kerbs and roads.
+Councils may also request a survey of street assets, such as footpaths, kerbs and roads.
 You would need to repair any damage to these areas that might result from your project.

-Protect yourself with a dilapidation report / existing conditions survey:
+Protect yourself with a dilapidation report / property condition survey:

 Contact us today for a free online quote or phone us directly on 1300 721 032.